 Land use in the precinct will be in accordance with Table 1 - Zoning Table as set out in the Scheme.
-Land uses do not require development approval where identified within the City's local planning policies, the Planning and Development (Local Planning Schemes) Regulations 2015, or Local Planning Scheme No. 2.

 When considering development applications for land uses that require approval, the decision maker shall have regard to the Objectives of this Precinct Structure Plan, in conjunction with objectives and provisions of the Scheme.
 The following table contains example land uses that would be considered to meet or not meet the Objectives in most cases.